+Certified payroll mistakes happen.
 Certified payroll is a requirement of federal prevailing wage laws like the Davis-Bacon and Related Act (DBRA) and the McNamara-O’Hara Service Contract Act (SCA).
 The Department of Labor (DOL) Wage and Hour Division (WHD) oversees the application of these laws and is responsible for investigating violations.
-When violations are found, there can be a range of results that includes making wage restitution, penalties and potentially debarment from government contracts.
+When violations are found, there can be a range of results that include wage restitution, penalties, and potential debarment from government contracts.

 The following areas are commonly where mistakes that lead to violations occur.
 You can learn about how mistakes happen and ways to prevent them in your organization.

-Wage determinations list the minimum prevailing wage and fringe benefit rates that must be paid for each work classification in order to comply with prevailing wage laws.
+Wage determinations list the minimum prevailing wage and fringe benefit rates that must be paid for each work classification to comply with prevailing wage laws.
 These are updated regularly, typically once a year, and published by the Department of Labor (DOL).
-Often times, the awarding agency provides you with the wage determinations you need, but not always.
+Oftentimes, the awarding agency provides you with the wage determinations you need, but not always.
 You should also always verify the information even if it is handed to you.

 We made a guide to help you learn how to find and read wage determinations.